sbernheim4/Name-Changer/README.md

 4. Type your desired name in the python file in the newName variable
 5. Make sure all the path names are correct
 6. Read the third to last comment before running

+Limitations
+1. The new file name cannot include the / character